 The practice of storing eggs in lime water goes back centuries, and it’s still one of the best ways to preserve eggs without refrigeration.

-Anyone whose kept chickens knows that egg production doesn’t always line up with demand.
+Anyone who has kept chickens knows that egg production doesn’t always line up with demand.

 These days, industrial chicken operations turn on banks of lights to keep the ladies cranking out eggs year-round (and just replace the chickens at 2 years old as they wear out from laying nonstop).
 That’s a relatively new thing though, and the option of a steady year-round egg supply has only really existed for the past few decades.